International Safe Harbor Privacy Principles: Response to EU–US Privacy Shield Agreement

 German MEP Jan Philipp Albrecht and campaigner Max Schrems have criticized the new ruling, with the latter predicting that the Commission might be taking a "round-trip to Luxembourg" (where the European Court of Justice is located).
 EU Commissioner for Consumers, Vera Jourova, expressed confidence that a deal would be reached by the end of February.
-Many Europeans were demanding a mechanism for individual European citizens to lodge complaints over the use of their data, as well as a transparency scheme to assure that European citizens data did not fall into the hands of U.S intelligence agencies.
+Many Europeans were demanding a mechanism for individual European citizens to lodge complaints over the use of their data, as well as a transparency scheme to assure that European citizens data did not fall into the hands of US intelligence agencies.
 The Article 29 Working Party has taken up this demand, and stated it would hold back another month until March 2016 to decide on consequences of Commissioner Jourova's new proposal.
-The European Commission’s Director for Fundamental Rights Paul Nemitz stated at a conference in Brussels in January how the Commission would decide on the "adequacy" of data protection.
+The European Commission's Director for Fundamental Rights Paul Nemitz stated at a conference in Brussels in January how the commission would decide on the "adequacy" of data protection.
 The Economist newspaper predicts that "once the Commission has issued a beefed-up 'adequacy decision', it will be harder for the ECJ to strike it down."
-Privacy activist Joe McNamee summed up the situation by noting the Commission has announced agreements prematurely, thus forfeiting its negotiating right.
-At the same time, the first court challenges in Germany have commenced: the Hamburg data protection authority was during February 2016 preparing to fine three companies for relying on Safe Harbour as the legal basis for their transatlantic data transfers and two other companies were under investigation.
+Privacy activist Joe McNamee summed up the situation by noting the commission has announced agreements prematurely, thus forfeiting its negotiating right.
+At the same time, the first court challenges in Germany have commenced: the Hamburg data protection authority was during February 2016 preparing to fine three companies for relying on Safe Harbor as the legal basis for their transatlantic data transfers and two other companies were under investigation.
 From the other side a reaction looked imminent.

 On 25 March 2021 the European Commission and US Secretary of Commerce reported that "intensified negotiations" were taking place.
-Discussions continued at the U.S.-EU Summit in Brussels in June 2021.
+Discussions continued at the EU–US Summit in Brussels in June 2021.